How to Have a Safe Stag Weekend?

 So you’re about to head on a stag do to celebrate the groom-to-be’s last days of freedom.

 But before the antics start, make sure you’re clued up on how to stay safe on your stag do to make sure you all have an awesome time.
-Although the main objective of a stag do is to have a fantastic time making memories with the best lads, there are a few things you should know and make note of when it comes to staying safe, especially if you guys are heading across the channel to celebrate in one of Europe’s party cities.
-Even if you’re staying in the UK, we’ve made a list of some of the things you might want to keep in mind whilst celebrating and having fun on your stag do!
+Although the main objective of a get together is to have a fantastic time making memories with the best lads, there are a few things you should know and make note of when it comes to staying safe.

 How Can you Stay Safe on the Stag Weekend?

-Making sure that everybody is safe and sound whilst out on the stag do should be one of your top priorities aside from having fun.
+Making sure that everybody is safe and sound whilst out on the weekend should be one of your top priorities.
 Even if you’re celebrating in the UK, there are a number of different ways that you and the lads can make sure you have an unforgettable time without any stress or worry.

 1. Drink Responsibly